Presented by Dr. Madeline Wishart

 All workshops are 9am - 4pm

-Please be aware that these workshops are currently scheduled as F2F events.
-In the event that covid related issues prevent a F2F event going ahead workshops will revert to an online format.
+In the event that covid related issues prevent a F2F event going ahead workshop will revert to an online format.

 ACTIVE CPD HOURS: This workshop has an optional post workshop assessment.
 Delegates who complete this assessment are able to claim 6 hours of Active CPD.